liesjacobs/WFE_practicals/practical1/understandinggradients.md

 | Dimension description | SRTM DEM, TerraClimate, NPP from LANDSAT |

+==> For the purpose of this exercise, we'll further simplify: We'll start with simply investigating the relationship between water-deficit and primary production

 > step 2: Define the spatial unit, and import the relevant layers